Up to $1M is available from Accelerating Commercialisation (Commercialisation Australia) to commercialise novel products, processes and services.

 - Navag8 in Melbourne to commercialise a mobile platform providing a modern, cost effective, business-to-business savings and investment service.

 - Persollo in Leichhardt to develop a commercial product from its ecommerce platform that allows users to click-purchase straight from digital ads, social media posts, digital magazines and newsletters.

 - Pokit Innovations in North Ryde for commercialisation, development and expansion of functionality of its smart, hand-held oscilloscope for the electronics engineering market.

 - Relectrify in Cremorne to commercialise its battery management system that increases the lifetime and performance of battery storage systems for households, businesses and the power grid.

 - ReNerve in Clayton to commercialise and gain US regulatory approval for its new material torepair damaged peripheral nerve tissues.

 - Turbine Aeronautics in Mile End to design, distribute and supply the global recreational aircraft and unmanned aerial vehicle markets with their high-tech small gas turbine engines, which feature increased fuel efficiency and greater reliability.

 The grants help businesses turn good ideas into marketable products through activities such as trials, upscaling and connecting with new markets.

-Commercialisation Advisers from the Program work with the businesses through the different stages of their business building process to guide and provide advice.
+Experienced Commercialisation Advisers work with the businesses through the different stages of their business building process to guide and provide advice.